NotYuSheng/Tamagotchi-cmd/README.md

 ## **Demos**

-Below are visual demonstrations of the Tamagotchi game in action:
+Below are demonstrations of the Tamagotchi game in action:

 ### **Exercise Animation**
 ![Exercise Animation](DEMO/exercise.gif)